Booking record created before payment

 Cross-reference: The failure-handling check in Payment Integration verifies cleanup when payment fails after booking creation.

-// Create booking first
+Remediation: Create the booking first with